quintel/merit/README.md

 ## Load Profile

+TODO: DS, why is this here?
+Is this not imput?
+Load profiles are mentioned earlier but a thorough definition is postponed until here...

 For each **must_run** and **volatile** participant a **normalized** load profile has to be defined in the merit order module.
-Also, the **demand** needs to have a load profile defined.
+Also, each **user** needs to have a load profile defined.

 #### Definition